 I used to be obsessed with the music group, The Mamas and the Papas.

-I would play their music endlessly, stare at their album covers, and hopelessly try to style myself after the gorgeous Michelle Phillips.
-I tend to go in phases with my obsessions in all areas of life, not the least of which is food.
+I’d play their music endlessly, stare at their album covers, and hopelessly try to style myself after the gorgeous Michelle Phillips.
+My obsessions tend to be all-encompassing, which brings me to food.

 My current fixation is this carrot spaghetti.
 I made it one night when my fridge was near empty, and I wanted something quick, easy, and full of vegetables.
 It was so scrumptious, and it has become my new go-to meal.

-I posted about it in one of my recent ‘What I Ate Wednesdays‘, and since a few of you expressed an interest, here is the delightfully simple and delicious recipe.
+After posting about it in one of my recent ‘What I Ate Wednesdays‘, a few of you expressed an interest in the recipe, so here it is in all its delicious glory!